sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 ## HTTP/3 + gRPC + Go
 HTTP/3 with gRPC is a bit of a complicated story.
 I covered this a bit in my [gRPC: The Good Parts](/posts/grpc-the-good-parts/) post but the gist is that no decision has been made.

-- **C#**: [dotnet-grpc](https://devblogs.microsoft.com/dotnet/http-3-support-in-dotnet-6/#grpc-with-http-3) is the pironeer here, already containing an implementation of a HTTP/3 transport for gRPC.
+- **C#**: [dotnet-grpc](https://devblogs.microsoft.com/dotnet/http-3-support-in-dotnet-6/#grpc-with-http-3) is the pioneer here, already containing an implementation of a HTTP/3 transport for gRPC.
 - **Rust**: [Tonic with the Hyper transport](https://github.com/hyperium/tonic/issues/339) appears to be able to support this, although I'm not sure if there's good examples of this in the wild yet.
 - **Go**: ConnectRPC for Go uses the standard library http.Handlers, so any http server implementation can be used, including the transport available in [quic-go](https://github.com/quic-go/quic-go).